VO2 Max Testing

 Listens before he speaks…

+One of Steven Covey’s Seven Habits of Highly Successful People is “Seek First to Understand, Then To Be Understood”.
 As a coach who has worked for years to build this storehouse of knowledge, it is so tempting to, in a well-meaning way, throw that knowledge at anything that moves.
 In college, I had a professor that requires the entire class, at the beginning of the semester, to write in huge letters across the top of every page in our notebooks, “Understand the Problem”.
 That was a powerful lesson for me.
-Just as doctors must diagnose before they prescribe, make sure a prospective coach hears you out thoroughly before offering solutions
+Just as doctors must diagnose before they prescribe, make sure a prospective coach hears you out thoroughly before offering solutions.
+Knowledgeable, but inexperienced coaches will want so badly to help you with their information that they won’t listen for long enough to be able to know which of their knowledge will help.

 YOUR Lifestyle…

-Every triathlete varies in the investment we want to make in our sport.
+Every athlete varies in the investment we want to make in our sport.
 As a professional coach, it is easy to assume that an athlete making the investment in hiring a coach wants to invest a huge amount of time and dedicate his life to the sport.
-Many of my clients are not elites who train twenty hours per week, but busy executives who balance long hours at the office, a spouse, children, church, and other civic responsibilities.
-Some even want to relax for at least an hour a week.
+Many of my clients are not elites who train twenty-five hours per week, but busy executives who balance long hours at the office, a spouse, children, church, and other civic responsibilities.
+Some even want to relax for at least a half-hour a week.
 Be sure that you chose a coach who will be on the same page with where the sport fits in your life.

 You get what you pay for…